Lesterpaintstheworld/terminal-velocity/style_guide.md

 - Example of preferred formatting:
   - Use bullet points for lists to enhance readability.
   - Italicize key terms when first introduced (e.g., *Universal Basic Compute*).
+- **Detailed Examples**:
+  - Provide examples of character dialogue that reflect their unique voices.
+  - Include sample descriptions that illustrate the desired tone and atmosphere.

 ## Tone and Voice
 - Maintain a consistent tone that reflects the themes of the narrative.